MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 4. Students are able to list the main tools for Open Science that enable them to achieve the FAIR and R5 goals. (e.g. F - DOIs, A - GitHub, I - modular software, R - ...)
 5. Students create a data management plan for their projects

-## Course Content
+## Course format

 See [the course outline](../readme.md#course-outline) for an overview of the seminars, self-study, and assignments in this course.

-### The seminars
+### Seminars
-The course uses seminars to introduce the open science concepts.

-The seminars are designed as an online interactive discussion for up to 10 students and one leader.
+The course uses seminars to introduce the open science concepts (e.g., [here](01_seminar1/readme.md)).
+These are designed as an online interactive discussion for up to 10 students and one leader.

+Seminars will include a quick recap of previous material.
+This may be presented as a flash test.

-After the seminars we expect students to spend at least an hour on related reading.
+After the seminars we expect students to spend at least an hour on related reading and self-directed research.
 This reading is described in each seminar.

-Most seminars will include a quick recap of previous material.
-This may be presented as a flash test.

 ### Self-study
 Each seminar is followed by self-study sessions.
 These are described in detail elsewhere (e.g., [here](02_selfstudy1/readme.md)).
-The goal of each self-study session is to try out the concepts introduced in the seminar on something that is more directly related to the students' own work.
+The self-study sessions allow students to try out concepts introduced in seminars on something that is  directly related to their own work.

+### Assignments
+The course includes two assignments that require the students to use what they have learned in a real-world situation.
+The assignments build on the seminars and self-study sessions:
+1. A case study of making something "open".
+2. A data management plan for their PhDs.

+### Workshop
+The course finishes with a workshop where students share their case studies and provide each other with feedback.

+## Course content

+### The basic course
+The _basic course_ achieves all of the learning goals and outcomes identified above.
+It includes 60 hours of study in
+- 5 seminars,
+- 6 self-study tasks,
+- 2 assignments, and
+- 1 workshop,

+as described in the [the course outline](../readme.md#course-outline).

 ### Extended course
 In the _extended course_ a student can choose to develop a portfolio of work.
-This adds around 30 hours to the _basic course_.
+This is identified in each self study under the heading, **"For extra credit"**.
+The _extended course_ adds around 30 hours to the _basic course_.
 Many students may have already been developing a portfolio anyway through other courses, and so the content they develop here can be added to that.

 The portfolio can be developed on any platform that the student likes.
 We anticipate anything from Twitter to YouTube, Instagram, or LinkedIn.
 The important thing is that the students apply what they have learned during the course to that portfolio.
-- The choice of platform(s) should be driven by the communications strategy that they develop in [self-study 4](../08_selfstudy4/readme.md)
+- The choice of platform(s) should be driven by the communications strategy that students develop in [self-study 4](../08_selfstudy4/readme.md)

 ## Using the course as part of a PhD study program